ArjunS18/Muse/README.md

       Manage stress effectively
       Enhance mindfulness practices
       Build emotional resilience

+**Project Workflow:**
+Step 1: User records/uploads audio journal for the day Step 2: Transcribe the audio to text, send to lemur LLM and find the mood of the user Step 3: Provide recommendations and tasks to make the user feel better and keep track of the mood over a course of time

 **Technology Stack:**
 AssemblyAI Audio-to-Text Transcriber: Converts users' audio journals into text for analysis.